 The Palm Beach Brownie recipe from Maida Heatter is the best ever!
 These brownies are rich, creamy and smooth on the inside, and the outside is crisped to perfection.

-My mom has been making these brownies since Maida Heatter’s Book of Great Chocolate Desserts came out 1980.
+My mom started making this Palm Beach Brownie recipe when the Book of Great Chocolate Desserts by Maida Heatter first came out in 1980.
 These brownies are somewhat legendary in my family and in the close circle of friends I grew up with.
 (You know who you are!)

 I hadn't made these for years, and I was so excited to crack this wonderful cookbook open again.
 I just love how tattered and chocolate-stained most of the pages are.
 This book has been cherished and loved.

 About the Palm Beach Brownie Recipe by Meaida Heatter

 Simply put, this brownie recipe is amazing!
 I think the espresso powder, almond extract, and the length of time the eggs are blended are the keys to its deliciousness.

 - The espresso powder intensifies the chocolate flavor.

 - The eggs are blended (with the sugar, salt, vanilla, almond and espresso), for 10 minutes.
 This helps create the rich and creamy texture.

 - The almond flavor makes the brownies interesting without tasting like almond.
 It leaves one thinking there's a unique flavor in them, but they can't quite put their finger on it.